Heringer-Epson/NeurArt/README.md

 return their respective probabilities.

-### Installation and Requirements:
+### Requirements
-This package was installed in the py37 conda env, enhanced with tensorflow and cv2:
+This package was installed in the py37 conda env, enhanced with tensorflow:
+'''python
->>conda create -n py37 -c anaconda python=3.7
->>conda install -c conda-forge tensorflow
+conda create -n py37 -c anaconda python=3.7 conda install -c conda-forge tensorflow
+'''

+### Installation

-### Technical details:
+### Technical details

 Blurb about the difficulties in classiying complex images.